EdmondDantes/application/docs/03-bootloader.md

 and the more potential errors other developers working with your component may make.
 Therefore, you should strive for simplicity whenever it is sufficient.

+## Runtime tags and execution roles

+Additionally, for controlling component loading in the application, `runtime tags` and `execution roles` are used.

+`Runtime tags` are a set of tags defined at the start of the application.
+`Execution roles` are a set of tags defined in the application configuration.

+Before execution begins, the `Runner` calculates the execution roles and attaches them to the `Runtime tags`.
+During the Bootloader class loading, the loader uses the `Runtime` tags to filter the list.

+`Execution roles` enable creating a monolithic application that functions like "microservices."
+The roles are defined in the configuration, which can vary across different nodes.
+This way, you can run different instances of the application on various nodes, each performing different aspects of tasks while still using a unified codebase.
+This approach is very convenient for certain use cases.

+For example, you can (and should) use different nodes for long-running background tasks and for handling web requests.
+In this case, your `Engine` stack for handling web requests could be `Swoole`, while on another node, an `AMPHP server` would be running.

 ## After or Before Action Handlers

 The `Bootloader` class can define handlers that will be executed.